 Social-emotional learning is a holistic approach to learning involving teaching students vital skills such as persistence, self-regulation, empathy, and mindfulness.
-It is especially critical now to help students feel more grounded in the wake of the pandemic.
-Learn more about the benefits of social-emotional learning and how you can support efforts to implement it.
+It is especially critical now to help address the youth mental health crisis following the pandemic.
+Learn more about the benefits of social-emotional learning and how you can support student mental health.

 As of last year, only seven states require LGBTQ-inclusive curricula, despite research indicating the mental, social, and academic benefits of these materials.
 Changes to education policy can help create safer spaces for LGBTQ students.
 Learn how you can help advocate for LGBTQ youth in the classroom.